 One of the many fascinating places we went past was the Jerusalem Chapel, which is a privately owned chapel which dates back to 1429.
 It’s a gorgeous chapel which is owned by the Adornes family.
 The family still occasionally have services in the chapel.
 Do check out the website for further details.

-Halfway through the carriage ride we stopped for about 15 minutes to let the horses rest.
-The stopping point is as the Windmills of Bruges.
+Halfway through the carriage ride, we stopped for about 15 minutes to let the horses rest.
+The stopping point is at the Windmills of Bruges.
 There are 4 Windmills still standing, but there used to be 25.
 You can actually go inside the windmill as it’s a museum now, but we didn’t have time.
 It’s on my list for next time.
+The girls enjoyed stretching their legs and had a bit of a run around which was good – not that they didn’t get their steps in that day.
+A day in Bruges with kids is definitely one to wear your comfy walking shoes.

 The second half of the horse and carriage ride back to Market Square was just as fun.
 I took so many photos.